square/goprotowrap/README.md

 Unlike other language plugins, the Go
-[protobuf plugin](https://github.com/golang/protobuf) expects to be called separately for each package, and given all files in that package.
+[protobuf plugin](https://github.com/golang/protobuf) expects to be called separately for each package, ~and given all files in that package~ (fixed).

 `protowrap` is called instead of `protoc`, and ensures that `.proto` files are processed one Go package at a time.